The Cozy Cabins Advantage

 Modular construction allows the manufacturer to purchase all materials in bulk quantities.
 Many common building supplies are bought by the truck load.
 This buying power allows us to purchase products at a better price than the typical site contractor who is forced to purchase at a local lumberyard and then ship multiple products separately to your job site.

 Materials left over from one home are used for the next project, limiting waste.
 Lumber cut-offs are ground into shavings and mixed with our saw dust, which is then used in the local community as animal bedding.

-Every bit of construction that takes place in our factory is inspected to your local code requirements as it is being built.
+The construction that takes place in our factory is inspected to your local code requirements as it is being built.
 No need to worry about the delay of the next contractor while you wait on the local inspector’s schedule.
 All the local inspector needs to see is the site work, such as the foundation, etc.

 Are you working with a tight dead-line?
 Modular construction allows home construction to be taking place at the same as site excavating and foundation construction.
 Homes can literally be delivered a day after the foundation is ready, and you can often be moved in a few weeks.